Flutter-Tech/fsc-docs-site/how/guest-contributions.md

 - ask contributors to raise GitHub issues to get feedback before starting, and ensure a timely expert response
 - define a clear RFC process for significant change, and ensure these are reviewed
 - encourage new contributors to ask questions your team or a shared community slack channel
-- scheduled 'drop in' calendar slots with application experts, or an open-invite maintainers or host team meeting
+- scheduled 'drop in' calendar slots with capability experts, or an open-invite maintainers or host team meeting

 ### Using Automated PR Feedback